Bacterial Meningitis Vaccination Requirement

 - An affidavit that is notarized and signed by the student stating that the student declines the vaccination for bacterial meningitis for reasons of conscience, including a religious belief.

-- To request an Exemption from Immunizations for Reasons of Conscience students must request the official Texas DSHS affidavit form.
-The form must be signed and notarized prior to submitting to Magnus Health.
+- To request an Exemption from Immunizations for Reasons of Conscience students must request the official Texas DSHS affidavit form The form must be signed and notarized prior to submitting to Med+Proctor.

 - Students who intend to enroll in Distance Education courses ONLY must submit the petition for a waiver form.